Online Running Technique Course

 It’s not unusual for runners who are making the change from a heel striking running style to more of a forefoot or midfoot striking style to feel a strong link between the new forefoot/midfoot running style and calf pain.
-While this is widely accepted as “normal” and “par for the course” in early stages of running with this new technique, it really shouldn’t be if approached properly!
+While this is widely accepted as “normal” and “par for the course” in early stages of running with this type of foot strike pattern, it really shouldn’t be if the transition in form is approached properly!

-In the case of those who are moving to more of a forefoot or midfoot strike, calf pain and tightness in the first few weeks of using this new running style is due to the changes in the loading demands on the calf complex and muscle groups of the lower leg.
+In the case of those moving to a forefoot or midfoot strike pattern, calf pain and tightness in the first few weeks of using this new running style is due to the changes in the loading demands on the calf complex and muscle groups of the lower leg.

-Previously when heel-striking, much of the impact and loads were taken by the skeletal system, through the joints.
+Previously when heel-striking, much of the impact and loading was taken by the skeletal system, through the joints.
 Now however, with a forefoot or midfoot strike the muscles and tendons are positioned to better absorb the load, in turn offloading the joints.

-This is theoretically better – as long as the muscles and tendons (calf muscles and achilles tendons in particular) are ready for the task!
-However, if there is a lack of strength, mobility and stability around the ankle, the muscles of the lower leg will tighten up and/or suffer an overuse injury such as a calf tear or achilles tendinopathy.
+From a biomechanical point of view, this works well as long as the muscles and tendons (calf muscles and achilles tendons in particular) are ready for the task!
+However, if there is a lack of strength, mobility and stability around the ankle, the muscles of the lower leg will tighten up and/or suffer an overuse injury such as a calf strain or achilles tendinopathy.

 As well as strength, technique plays a massive role.
 If you are too far onto your forefoot (foot pointing down on contact), the calf will experience unnecessary loading.
 This is usually the case when overstriding and “reaching out” to forefoot strike.